Flag of China: Communist Party flags

-After the CCP Politburo was founded in 1921, various sections of the party made flags based on what the Bolsheviks used, producing various designs and patterns.
+After the CCP was founded in 1921, various sections of the party made flags based on what the Bolsheviks used, producing various designs and patterns.
 On 28 April 1942, the CCP issued a decree announcing current flag and the pattern it should follow.
 The design was further defined in the CCP Constitution in 1996.
 The flag has a red background with a golden hammer and sickle, the CCP emblem, at the top left corner.
 The flag ratio is defined as two by three (24×36 units); the size of the emblem is eight units square, placed four units away from the hoist and three units away from the top of the flag.

 The flag of the Communist Youth League of China was adopted on 4 May 1950.
 The design of the flag consists of the group emblem, a golden star surrounded by a ring of gold, charged on a red field.
-The construction of the flag consists of making the top hoist portion of the flag into twelve by eighteen units, placing the emblem in the middle of that rectangle.
+The flag is constructed by making the top hoist portion of the flag into twelve by eighteen units, placing the emblem in the middle of that rectangle.
 The radius of the emblem is four units.

 The Young Pioneers of China currently uses two flags.
 The first flag is for pioneer battalions.
 The length of this flag is 90 cm; its width,120 cm.
 A golden badge of the Young Pioneers is placed in the center of the flag.
 However, for a company, a second, modified flag is used.
 The flag has a length of 60 cm and a width of 80 cm.
 A 20 cm triangle is cut out of the fly edge of the flag and the golden emblem is shifted closer towards the hoist.